cisagov/get.gov/pages/help/help_enterprise-mode_roles-permissions.md

 Enterprise mode offers the following roles:

-- An **org admin** has full permissions to see all registered domains and manage members’ roles and permissions.
+- An **organization (org) admin** has full permissions to see all registered domains and manage members’ roles and permissions.
-- Most people in an organization will be **basic members**, a customizable role that allows them to be assigned specific permissions by an org admin.
+- The **basic member** role by default only allows someone to manage specific domains they've been assigned to manage.
+The role is customizable, though, and allows an org admin to assign additional permissions as well.

 Learn more about [roles and permissions](../../domains/enterprise-mode/#roles-and-permissions-in-enterprise-mode).